 My number one tip for driving in New Zealand is patience.
 Don’t plan a packed itinerary that requires you to get places quickly, because it won’t happen!
 You’ll get stuck behind trucks and campervans a lot, especially in the South Island.
 Also, plan on having lots of breaks and not too much driving each day.
 It’s your honeymoon, after all, so you don’t want to be stressed!

-Alternatively, you could consider travelling on public transportation, but you’ll miss out many of the great stops in between main centres.
-Another option is a to join a tour, but consider small group tours and their average customer to make sure it suits you as a couple!
+Alternatively, you could consider travelling on public transportation, but you’ll miss out on many of the great stops in between main centres.
+Another option is to join a tour, but consider small group tours and their average customer to make sure it suits you as a couple!

 It’s unlikely you’ll be able to cover all of these destinations, but hopefully, this helps you narrow down your New Zealand honeymoon itinerary.

 Need more help planning?
 Check out these other New Zealand posts (and more to come!):

 - North Island Itinerary Ideas + Best Places to Visit

 - South Island Itinerary Ideas + Best Places to Visit

 - Tongariro Crossing: The Best One Day Walk in New Zealand